-If you are planning to travel and be in a particular place long enough to get mail, you can always forward it there if the destination allows.
+If you are planning to travel and be in a particular place long enough to get mail, you can always forward it there, if the destination allows.
 RV clubs like the Family Motor Coach Association and Good Sam offer a mail-forwarding service to their members.
 You’ll need to change your address on the mail you want forwarded to the service, and from there you can tell the service where to send it you.

 Going away for less than a month?
 You can tell the postal service to hold it until you get back.
 There’s a handy form online that you can fill out and get things set up.
-Go here: https://holdmail.usps.com/holdmail/
+Check out the USPS website for more information.

 Many travelers use this option.
 If you are staying in touch with someone and they don’t mind picking up your mail, this is a pretty good way to go.
 Still receive paper checks?
 You can even have that friend or family member deposit it into your bank account.
-Just remember to send them a souvenir from time to time.
+Have them recycle junk mail and send you pictures of anything that looks important.

 This won’t stop the junk mail and any other subscriptions from piling up, so if you get a lot of those you can combine your digital efforts with a postal hold.

 Don’t let mail hold you back from going on a lengthy getaway.
 With a little planning ahead of time, you can go wherever you want for however long without worrying about what you’re missing in your mailbox.